sishevchenko/currency_converter/README.md

 ## STARTING AND OPERATION
 ### Preparatory stage
 - To run the project, you need to install Python (3.11 is desirable)
-- Through the terminal in the project folder, configure the virtual environment with the command python -m venv venv
+- Through the terminal in the project folder, configure the virtual environment with the command `python -m venv venv`
-- Enter the command pip install -r src/requirements/prod.txt to download the required libraries
+- Enter the command `pip install -r src/requirements/prod.txt` to download the required libraries
-- In the .env file, specify the parameters of the database and connection to the API https://www.exchangerate-api.com/
+- In the `.env` file, specify the parameters of the database and connection to the API https://www.exchangerate-api.com/
-- Next, to configure the necessary tables in the database, enter the command alembic revision --autogenerate -m "YOUR-DB-NAME"
+- Next, to configure the necessary tables in the database, enter the command `alembic revision --autogenerate -m "YOUR-DB-NAME"`
-- Apply alembic migrations with alembic upgrade head command
+- Apply alembic migrations with `alembic upgrade head` command
-- Check the correct operation by entering the command from the main directory of the uvicorn project src.main:app
+- Check the correct operation by entering the command from the main project directory `uvicorn src.main:app`
-- After a successful run in test mode, go to src/config.py and change the changed DEBUG = False
+- After a successful run in test mode, go to `src/config.py` and change the changed `DEBUG = False`
 - Run the project with the uvicorn src.main:app command
 - Wait some time for database update

 ### Working with API
-- To get all currencies available for conversion: BASE-URL/currency/supported
+- To get all currencies available for conversion: `BASE-URL/currency/supported`
-- To get all currency codes with conversion rate: BASE-URL/currency/all
+- To get all currency codes with conversion rate: `BASE-URL/currency/all`
-- To get conversion rates for a specific currency: BASE-URL/currency/YOUR-CURRENCY # currency/usd (case insensitive)
+- To get conversion rates for a specific currency: `BASE-URL/currency/YOUR-CURRENCY` # for example `currency/usd` (case insensitive)
 - To get the result of converting one currency to another:
-    - BASE-URL/currency/convert/BASE-CURRENCY/TARGET-CURRENCY/QUANTITY
+    - `BASE-URL/currency/convert/BASE-CURRENCY/TARGET-CURRENCY/QUANTITY`
-    - BASE-URL/currency/convert/usd/aED/100 (case insensitive)
+    - `BASE-URL/currency/convert/usd/aED/100` (case insensitive)

 ## ЗАПУСК И РАБОТА